-To figure out how many roof squares you’ll need, you must calculate the measurements of your roof.
+To figure out how many roofing squares you’ll need, you must calculate the measurements of your roof.
 Getting the most basic measurements of your roof is pretty straightforward: take the length and width of each roofing plane, including dormers, and multiply them together (L x W).
 After you’ve calculated the square footage of all your roofing planes, add the numbers together and divide by 100 to convert the square footage to roofing squares.

 For example, 2500 square feet of roof = 25 roofing squares.

 After you’ve gotten your roof’s basic measurements, you still have to consider the pitch, or slope, of your roof.
 Basically, the steeper the roof, the more materials you’ll need.
 The slope of a roof is calculated by rise over run, and you can calculate this using a level and tape measure.